maxe04/Student-Mangement-System/README.md

 <br />

 <h2>How to Use</h2>
-Add postgres library to java project.
+Add postgres java driver to java project.
 Create corresponding table in pgAdmin.
 Paste PostgreSQL table, database and user details into DatabaseHelper class to connect to your database.
 Enjoy!
 <br />